RHP-ZBC/RHP-ZBC.github.io/index.md

 ## Experiments & Results

 Trust me, I coded the whole thing, and I tried it on Windows 11.
-It should also work on Windows 10.
+It should be compatible on Windows 10 as well.
 If not, contact the supporting staff via WeChat.

 ## Conclusion